 Generally, PHA approval of tenancy and execution of a new HAP contract are not required for changes in the lease.
-However, under certain circumstances, voucher assistance in the unit shall not be continued unless the PHA has approved a new tenancy in accordance with program requirements and has executed a new HAP contract with the owner.
+However, under certain circumstances, the execution of a new lease and HAP contract are required.
 These circumstances include:

 - Changes in lease requirements governing tenant or owner responsibilities for utilities or appliances - Changes in lease provisions governing the term of the lease - The family moves to a new unit, even if the unit is in the same building or complex